sptFredrikLuvo/EPi.Commerce.Payments/Netaxept/docs/Vipps.md

 When Netaxept sends a callback to the configured callback URL the transactionID is sent as a json in the request body.

+### How to solve it
+Add a new api controller that acts as an endpoint for the callback.

+The controller should pick up the transaction id from json body and
+ - Query NETS to check if authorize has been approved
+ - Use order search (and payment meta fields) to find any carts that has not been processed
+ - If match: process cart (create order) and send email confirmation